 - The Health and Safety Policy, along with relevant procedural documents, are provided either in hard copy or electronically to all new employees and volunteers before commencing work at Radnor House Prep.
-They are required to confirm that they have read and understood these documents. - This policy is made available to parents, staff and pupils in the following ways: via the school website, within the Parents Policies Folder in the Reception area, and on request a copy may be obtained from the School Office.
+They are required to confirm that they have read and understood these documents. - This policy is made available to parents, staff and pupils in the following ways: via the school website, within the Parents Portal, and on request a copy may be obtained from the School Office.